Uesugi Kenshin: Uesugi expansion

-In 1563, Kenshin occupied Sano Domain of Kōzuke Province.
-He besieged Karasawa Castle against Sano Masatsune and made strong inroads into the region, forcing many of the smaller warlords to submit to him.

-At this point, by 1564 Kenshin controlled both Etchū Province and Kōzuke Province.
-By the 1570s, Kenshin governed Echigo Province, some adjacent provinces, all Hokuriku seaboard, and routed Oda Nobunaga's forces in Echizen Province.
+By the 1570s, after Kenshin took Toyama Castle and Matsukura Castle, Kenshin governed Echigo Province, controlled Kōzuke Province, Etchū Province and some adjacent provinces, all Hokuriku seaboard, and routed Oda Nobunaga's forces in Echizen Province.

 Conflict with Oda

-Starting in the year 1576, Kenshin began to consider the issue of Oda Nobunaga, who had since grown to be Japan's most powerful warlord of the time.
+In 1568, when Oda Nobunaga installed Ashikaga Yoshiaki as the shōgun, Kenshin praised Nobunaga.
+Their good relationship continued for a while, but in 1573, when Nobunaga deposed Yoshiaki, their relationship became delicate.
+Under the protection of the Mōri clan, Yoshiaki began frequently requesting Uesugi, Takeda, and Hōjō to join forces and overthrow Nobunaga.
 Kenshin broke his alliance with Nobunaga.

-Through the mediation of Ashikaga Yoshiaki, he reconciled with Kennyo, formed an alliance, and became a member of the power opposed to Nobunaga.
-With both Takeda Shingen and Hōjō Ujiyasu dead, Kenshin was no longer blocked off from this realm of expansion.
-So, when the death of Hatakeyama Yoshitaka, a lord in Noto Province, sparked up confusion and conflict, Kenshin was quick to use the opportunity, taking land from the weakened clan and successfully besieged Nanao Castle, which put him in a position to threaten Nobunaga and his allies.
+Through the mediation of Yoshiaki, he reconciled with Kennyo, formed an alliance, and became a member of the forces opposed to Nobunaga.
+When the death of Hatakeyama Yoshitaka, a lord in Noto Province, sparked confusion and conflict, Kenshin was quick to use the opportunity, taking land from the weakened clan and successfully besieging Nanao Castle, which put him in a position to threaten Nobunaga and his allies.
 In response, Nobunaga pulled together his own forces and those of his two best generals, Shibata Katsuie and Maeda Toshiie, to meet Kenshin at the Battle of Tedorigawa (1577) in Kaga Province.

 Battle of Tedorigawa

 Kenshin based his 30,000 strong army at the castle of Matsuto, while Oda Nobunaga's forces arrived with 50,000 troops led by many famous generals.
 Despite Nobunaga's superior numbers, Kenshin managed to score a solid victory on the field.
 At first, Kenshin anticipated that Nobunaga would try to move by night over the river for dawn attack and thus refused to engage the Nobunaga army.
 Then he pretended to send forth a small unit to attack Nobunaga's main force from behind and gave his enemy a great opportunity to crush his remaining force.
 Nobunaga took the bait.
 Nobunaga's force attacked at night expecting a weakened opponent at the front; instead Kenshin's full military might was waiting.
-Having lost 1,000 men in combat and some more as the Oda troops attempted to escape across the Tedori River, Nobunaga ordered a retreat into Ōmi Province.
-However, Kenshin, who described the opponent's performance as "surprisingly weak", had a false impression to have defeated Nobunaga, as the Oda army was actually led by Shibata Katsuie.
-Eventually, Kenshin secured the Noto Province from the Oda clan.
+Having lost 1,000 men in combat and then more as the Oda troops attempted to escape across the Tedori River, Nobunaga ordered a retreat into Ōmi Province.

+Kenshin, who described the opponent's performance as "surprisingly weak", had a false impression to have defeated Nobunaga, as the Oda army was actually led by Shibata Katsuie.
+Eventually in 1577, Kenshin secured and controlled the Noto and Kaga Province from the Oda clan.